 Be clear about your rules and expectations.
 Kids who know their parents are paying attention and disapprove of smoking are less likely to start.

 Talk about the risks of tobacco.
 Kids might think they do not have to worry about things like cancer and heart disease until they get older.
 Let your children know that smoking can affect their health right away.
 It can also affect other areas of their life.
 Explain these risks:

 - Breathing problems.
-By senior year, kids who smoke are more likely to become short of breath, have coughing fits, wheeze, and get sick more often than kids who never smoked.
+By senior year of high school, kids who smoke are more likely to become short of breath, have coughing fits, wheeze, and get sick more often than kids who never smoked.
 Smoking also makes kids more prone to asthma.

 - Addiction.
 Explain that cigarettes are made to be as addicting as possible.
 Tell kids that they will have a very hard time quitting if they start to smoke.